MrReSc/MindTheDark/README.md

 If neither of the two options is selected, a static color scheme can be selected via `theme`.

+If both options are enabled, then Auto mode will be used until the user makes a choice.
+From this point on, only the user's choice is taken into account.

 ## Features
 * light and a dark color scheme (`theme` option in Configuration Manager)
 * automatic color scheme depending on operating system settings (`autoDark` option in Configuration Manager)